Active shooter on minds of Kansans

 “In the open, first you run,” said Sheriff Jeff Easter.
 “These folks have issues and they are going to shoot people.
 So, if you see it, call right away. “

-Wichita police chief Gordon Ramsay says if there is an active shooter you should find a way to be safe.
-And immediately call 911.
-He also says the reality is shootings have happened, and may happen again.
+Wichita Police Chief Gordon Ramsay says if there is an active shooter you should find a way to be safe and immediately call 911.
+He also says the reality is shootings have happene and may happen again.

 “I remember when my kindergartner came home and talked about the active shooter drill,” said Wichita Police Chief Gordon Ramsay.
 “That’s tough to hear but that’s today’s world and it’s a reality we need to think about.”

-Ramsay says his department, like the Sheriff’s Office, trains officers.
-For the public he does recommend the idea of run, hide, and fight if you have to.
+Ramsay says his department, like the sheriff’s office, trains officers.
+For the publi, he does recommend the idea of run, hide, and fight if you have to.

 “Call us immediately.
 Always err on the side of calling police,” said Ramsay.